 After the state finished presenting their case, Mr Dimeas moved for a Directed Verdict asking that the court find his client not guilty and dismiss the case.
 Mr. Dimeas argued that the state had failed to meet their burden of proof when they failed to provide any evidence to show that his client had knowingly and intentionally entered the restricted area.
 Mr Dimeas argued that the state had provided evidence that suggested that his client had merely made an honest mistake.
 Mr Dimeas argued that while the state had alleged in its criminal complaint that the area was clearly marked with warnings, the area was also clearly marked by a sign informing the public that the area is monitored by electronic surveillance.
 Mr. Dimeas argued that despite of the signs informing the public of electronic surveillance, the state had failed to provide the electronic surveillance that would have clearly shown if the DuPage County Sheriff's Deputy had pointed his client to the correct location or if he pointed past the entrance he testified he pointed to.

 The judge agreed with Mr. Dimeas and granted his Motion for a Directed Verdict and found that his client was NOT GUILTY and dismissed the criminal charges against her.
 The client was able to expunge the criminal charges and completely remove this case from her record so that it could never be used against her in the future.

 DuPage County criminal defense attorney, James Dimeas, has the unique distinction of never losing a trial in DuPage County.

-If you are charged with Criminal Trespass in DuPage County, or facing any criminal charges in DuPage County, you can contact DuPage County criminal defense lawyer, James Dimeas, anytime for a free and confidential consultation.
+If you are charged with Criminal Trespass, or facing any criminal charges in DuPage County, you can contact DuPage County criminal defense lawyer, James Dimeas, anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.